-Living in the southeast portion of the United States, caring for your lawn and yard is much different than in other portions of the country.
+If you live in the Southeast, lawn and yard care differs from other portions of the country.
 Birmingham is one of those places where the temperatures get quite warm in the summer and although winter isn’t as harsh as northern states, there are situations when a deep freeze can occur, so you will definitely need to prep the lawn in anticipation of that harsh temperature change so that you won’t have long-term damage to your lawn.
 Most residents in the Birmingham area usually have warm weather grasses so there is some special care that should be used.
 Here are some tips that will help you succeed in caring for your lawn in the winter months so that you have a healthy lawn all year long!

 Know Your Lawn